 Increase in Property Value

-By buying now, you start building equity immediately.
-As you pay down your mortgage and the property’s value increases, your net worth also grows.
-Suppose you buy a house for $600,000.
-If the market appreciation rate is 3% annually, in five years, the value of your home could increase by nearly $100,000.
-During that time, you will also have reduced the principal of your mortgage, further increasing your equity.
+By buying now, you start building equity right away.
+As you pay down your mortgage and your property value increases, your net worth also grows.
+Suppose you buy a home for $600,000.
+If the market’s annual appreciation rate is 3%, in five years your home’s value could rise by nearly $100,000.
+During that time, you will also have reduced the principal on your mortgage, further increasing your equity.

 Long-Term Benefits

-In the long run, the appreciation in home value can outweigh the additional costs associated with higher interest rates.
-While you might pay more in interest during the early years due to a higher interest rate, the increase in your property’s value and the equity you build can offer significant financial benefits.
+In the long run, home value appreciation can outweigh the additional costs associated with higher interest rates.
+While you might pay more in interest during the first few years due to a higher rate, the increase in your property’s value and the equity you build can provide significant financial benefits.

-For example, after ten years, you might have accumulated enough equity to sell your home for a substantial profit or use that equity to finance other investments.
+For example, after ten years, you could have accumulated enough equity to sell your home for a substantial profit or use that equity to finance other investments.

 Fixed Monthly Payment